Which Types of Firewood are Toxic?

 This tree is native to East Asia but now can be found in the United States and all over the world.
 Although it’s not as toxic as other trees camphor is harvested from the bark and is considered toxic (source) and is probably better to skip burning this where you might inhale the smoke (such as a campfire).

-Trees In Your Backyard (Ornamental Trees)
+Trees In Your Backyard (ornamental Trees)

-For example the Bat’s Wing Coral Tree is native to Australia and has toxic leaves, fruit, and bark (and if you didn’t know, just about all plants and animals native to Australia are dangerous).
+For example, the Bat’s Wing Coral Tree is native to Australia and has toxic leaves, fruit, and bark (and if you didn’t know, just about all plants and animals native to Australia are dangerous).

 If you’re in the U.S., you might think–cool!
 I don’t have to worry about it!